panda-net/panda/README.md

 **make -C kernel modules_install**

+If you are using secure boot, you will need to sign the kernel module.
+Read more about this here: https://ubuntu.com/blog/how-to-sign-things-for-secure-boot

 ## User API (uapi) files

 Note that the uapi files (i.e. build with **UAPI=1**) should preferably be